 Clubs and societies cover a wide variety of interests at ARU, from the Alpine Society (lots of hiking), to the Law Society, Cheerleading groups, Mindful Midwifery, Pokémon and a Doctor Who society.

-Anglia Ruskin’s sports, run by Active Anglia, run the on-campus gyms in Cambridge and Chelmsford and help organise 24 different sports clubs including football, basketball, rugby and hockey as well as futsal, rowing and ultimate Frisbee.
-Sports scholarships are also available.
+ARU has sports teams and on-campus gyms, including the brand-new gym in Chelmsford called The Factory.
+There are over 24 different sports clubs including football, basketball, rugby and hockey as well as rowing and ultimate Frisbee.
+Sports scholarships are available.

-There’s a free and fully confidential counselling service available to all students, and support and advice is also offered for finance and careers.
+ARU has a free and fully confidential counselling service, and support and advice is also offered for finance and careers concerns too.

-Meanwhile the dedicated Disability and Dyslexia Support team offer advice and specialist support to students with disabilities, including mental health difficulties, ongoing medical conditions and specific learning difficulties such as dyslexia.
-They will also provide guidance on reasonable adjustments and allowance applications.
+The dedicated Disability and Dyslexia Support team offer advice and specialist support to students with disabilities, including mental health difficulties, ongoing medical conditions and specific learning difficulties such as dyslexia.
+They also provide guidance on reasonable adjustments and allowance applications.

-The Study Skills Plus scheme helps students develop research, exam and time management skills and are available as group workshops or booked one to one sessions.
+The Study Skills Plus scheme helps students develop research, exam and time management skills and is available as group workshops or booked as one to one sessions.

-Talented student athletes who compete at regional, national or international level can apply for a scholarship award worth up to £1,000 per year.
+Talented student athletes who compete at regional, national or international level can apply for a scholarship award ranging between £1,400 and £12,500 per year.